-- Produces rigorous new research and analysis that emerges from on-the-ground interviews with peasant-producers, drugs consumers, traffickers, government and international officials in major drugs-producing countries such as Afghanistan, Bolivia, Colombia, Peru, Burma and Thailand.
+- Produces rigorous new research and analysis that emerges from on-the-ground interviews with peasant-producers, drugs consumers, traffickers, government and international officials in critical drugs-producing countries such as Afghanistan, Bolivia, Colombia, Peru, Burma and Thailand

 - Analyses, critiques and proposes reforms of international drugs policy coordinated by the United Nations Commission on Narcotic Drugs (CND), UN Office on Drugs and Crime (UNODC) and the International Narcotics Control Board (INCB).

-- Advocates an end to the counter-productive, ideological “wars on drugs”, and its replacement by evidence-based policies guided by the principles of harm reduction and human rights for users and producers, as well as the cultural and traditional uses of substances.
+- Advocates an end to counter-productive ideological wars on drugs, and its replacement by evidence-based policies guided by the principles of harm reduction and human rights for users and producers, as well as the cultural and traditional uses of substances.